 Tarn Hows, one of the many plots of land that Potter owned and inspired her writing

-She frequented London art galleries throughout her teenage years, before gaining an invested interest in the sciences in her twenties.
-From astronomy to archaeology to entomology, Potter eventually developed a passion for mycology and fungi, putting a great amount of work into research and refining her knowledge in the field.
-Throughout this time to make money she and her brother Walter printed cards for special occasions, most of which featured illustrations of mice and rabbits, a feature that would go on to be a staple of her books.
+She frequented London art galleries throughout her teenage years, before gaining an interest in the sciences in her twenties.
+From archaeology to entomology, Potter eventually developed a passion for mycology and fungi, putting a great amount of work into research and refining her knowledge in the field.
+Throughout this time, to make money, she and her brother Walter printed cards for special occasions, most of which featured illustrations of mice and rabbits, a feature that would go on to be a staple of her books.

 Her first story: The Tale of Peter Rabbit